seifalrahman/GPS-Tracking-System/README.md

   This function shows the total distance walked since starting the program on 3 Seven Segment displays to a maximum of 999 meters.\
 5- UART\
   This function controls the baudrate to match it between both the GPS module and the TIVA C M4 microprocessor.\
-6- Hardware Components\
+## Hardware Components
+-Tiva-c
-Tiva-c Ublox NEO-6m GPS tested Module.
+-Ublox NEO-6m GPS tested Module.